 Are there any childlike qualities that you have retained to this day?
 What is one thing that has always stayed with you ever since you were little?

 Actually there’s a lot (some good and maybe some not so good!).
 One thing I love, especially at Christmas time, from all the way back when I was very little, is noshing on cookie dough – I did that with my mom and now I do it with my kids!

-What’s your wish for a sustainable future?
+What are your hopes for a sustainable future?

-What has been your experience with/in Wildlings?
-How was your first time wearing Wildlings?
+What has been your experience with Wildlings?

-Thanks for the interview, Miriam and
+Thank you for the interview, Miriam, and

 Run wild - Anna, Ran & Team Wildling